Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

-- Try not to move your neck as your injury heals.
-This will help decrease the risk of more damage to your neck.
-Gradually return to your normal activities.
+- Gradually return to your usual activities as directed.
 Stop if you have pain.
 Avoid activities that can cause more damage to your neck, such as heavy lifting or strenuous exercise.

 - Sleep without a pillow to help decrease pain.
 Instead, roll a small towel tightly and place it under your neck.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.